EmberHeavyIndustries/AMI-RGB2VGAULTIMATE/README.md

 # THE ISSUE

-When connecting an Amiga computer (or in general any computer/console designed to be used with an analogue RGB monitor) to a modern LCD screen with a VGA interface, one can observe the typical 'jail bars', annoying horizontal stripes covering the entire screen.
+When connecting an Amiga computer (or in general any computer/console designed to be used with an analogue RGB monitor) to a modern LCD screen with a VGA interface, one can observe the typical 'jail bars', annoying vertical stripes covering the entire screen.

 The VGA input , unlike the scart one, is not bandwidth limited in any way; thus it picks up any spurious noise on the Amiga RGB signals.